am217/fof-getkickoffs/README.md

 # fof-getkickoffs
-[Front Office Football Seven] Get kickoffs statistics for a player from game-generated HTML log files.
+Get kickoffs statistics for a Front Office Football Seven player from game-generated HTML log files, using R.

 ## Sample usage